divyanshsaxena21/Outscal/Unity_Dict.md

 - **AddListener:** "A method that assigns a function to be called when a UI element (like a button) is interacted with."

+- **Audio Source:** "A Unity component that plays audio clips in a scene, controlling properties like volume, pitch, looping, and 3D spatial sound behavior."

+- **PlayOneShot:**   "A method used to play an audio clip once without interrupting any audio already playing on the AudioSource.
+It is useful for sound effects, like button clicks or explosions."

+- **DontDestroyOnLoad:**  "Preserves an Object during scene loading."